Trial underway in shooting of Judge Charles Smith

 In March 2021, the Mississippi Bureau of Investigation charged Ernest Edwards, 41, with attempted capital murder in the case.

-Edwards' trial is being held in Lafayette County because the alleged crime occurred at the Lauderdale County courthouse, court officials said.
+Edwards' trial is being held in Lafayette County after a change of venue was granted due to initial media coverage as well as the Lauderdale County courthouse being the actual crime scene, court officials said.

 Edwards had been held in the Lauderdale County Detention Center and was not eligible for a bond due to the nature of the crime and other pending charges.